fdinga/exchangerate/README.md

 # Foreign Exchange Rate API

-###Fetches the conversion rate for Euro to any other currency supported by the European Central Bank
+###The service fetches the conversion rate for Euro to any other currency supported by the European Central Bank

 ##Requirements
 ```